 While pineapple juice is beneficial as a cough remedy, there are other foods and drinks that can help soothe symptoms and speed up the healing process.
 Some of the best foods you can eat to help treat your cough include:

-- Foods rich in vitamin C can boost the body’s immune system.
-These foods include kiwis, bell peppers, and broccoli.
+- Foods rich in vitamin C: These can boost the body’s immune system.
+Vitamin C can be found in kiwis, bell peppers, and broccoli.

-- Warm soup can help soothe the throat.
+- Warm soup: Warm soup can help soothe the throat.
 It may also have an anti-inflammatory effect that can help healing.

-- Warm ginger tea can soothe the throat and has anti-inflammatory properties.
+- Warm ginger root tea: This tea can soothe the throat and has

 There are certain foods that you should avoid when you have a cough.
 Foods that are known to aggravate coughs include:

-- Dairy, especially milk, could stimulate extra mucus production.
+- Dairy: Dairy, especially milk and cheese, can stimulate extra mucus production.

-- Processed foods have limited nutrition and are high in salt.
+- Processed foods: These have limited nutrition and are high in salt.

-- Fried foods can make coughs worse since the process of frying food can release irritants in the air that can trigger or worsen coughing.
+- Fried foods: Fried foods can make coughs worse since the process of frying food can release irritants in the air.
+This can trigger or worsen coughing.